bbmokhtari/django-translations/docs/reference/utils.rst

           langs=['de']
       )

-   To get the translations of some :term:`purview`:
+   To get the translations of a query in a language:

    .. testcode:: _get_translations